orangekame3/qasmtools/README.md

 3. WebAssembly Go runtime executes the same formatting logic as CLI/LSP
 4. Formatted output is returned to the browser for display
 5. Same core parser and formatter packages ensure consistency across all platforms

+### Linting Flow

+1. AST and Comments from parser package are fed into the lint.Linter
+2. Linter loads YAML-based rule definitions (QAS001-QAS005)
+3. Rule checkers analyze AST nodes for style and semantic violations
+4. Violations are generated with file positions, severity levels, and documentation URLs
+5. Output is formatted as colored text or JSON for CLI consumption
+6. In VSCode, violations are converted to LSP diagnostics for real-time display

 ## Examples